Gari Clifford: Healthcare Technology in Low-resource Settings

-The PhysioNet/Computing in Cardiology Challenges
+The George B. Moody PhysioNet Challenges

-Clifford is most well known for his contributions to the NIH-funded Research Resource for Complex Physiological Signals (known as PhysioNet) and his leadership of the associated PhysioNet Challenges, a series of annual international competition which has run for over two decades.
-Clifford managed the coordination, assembly and dissemination of the MIMIC II database (through PhysioNet).
+Clifford is most well-known for his multi-decade contributions to the NIH-funded Research Resource for Complex Physiological Signals (known as PhysioNet) and his leadership of the associated George B. Moody PhysioNet Challenges (formerly Computing in Cardiology/PhysioNet Challenges) since 2015, a series of annual international competitions that began in 2000.
+In 2020 the PhysioNet Challenges were awarded the inaugural DataWorks!
+Distinguished Achievement Award for Data Reuse from the Federation of Societies for Experimental Biology (FASEB) and the NIH Office of Data Science Strategy.

-Computational ECG Analysis
+Computational Cardiology

-During his doctoral work at the University of Oxford, Clifford along with co-author Patrick McSharry, introduced a dynamical model which is based on three coupled ordinary differential equations, and is capable of generating realistic synthetic electrocardiogram (ECG) signals.
+During his doctoral work at the University of Oxford, Clifford, along with co-author Patrick McSharry, introduced a dynamical model based on three coupled ordinary differential equations capable of generating realistic synthetic electrocardiogram (ECG) signals.
+This work has been cited over 1500 times and led to applications ranging from modeling of arrhythmias, circadian rhythms, blood pressure, pulse oximetry, and boosting AI learning.
 Later, while at MIT, Clifford collaborated with Christian Jutten and Reza Sameni to develop a novel approach to recording and extracting fetal ECG.
-This work was licensed and spun out into a startup, Mindchild Medical Inc. He subsequently demonstrated that the approach could accurately extract important clinical parameters (QT intervals and ST-levels).
+This work was licensed and spun out into a startup, MindChild Medical Inc. Clifford and collaborators subsequently demonstrated that their approach was the first non-invasive approach for the extraction of key clinical parameters (QT intervals and ST-levels) from the fetus using surface ECG.